simshadows/discord-mentionbot/README.md

 * **JCFDiscord**: For the [JCFDiscord](https://www.reddit.com/r/JCFDiscord/) community.
 * **BSI StarkRavingMadBot**: A bot stand-in for the [JCFDiscord](https://www.reddit.com/r/JCFDiscord/) community's [StarkRavingMadBot](https://github.com/josh951623/StarkRavingMadBot).
 	* This module is made to mirror some of StarkRavingMadBot's functionality, as well as take over if Stark isn't present on the server.

+Currently under development/planned to be made:

+* **Dynamic Channels**: Gives users the ability to create temporary channels that disappear after a few minutes of inactivity.
+	* "Default channels" can be specified to be ignored by the module.
+	* Warning: Server owners beware!
+While normal members won't see all the hidden channels, you and the bot will.
+The solution is to have an "admin acount" separate from your normal account.

 # Notes